Adil-Bee200/financial-sentiment-agent/README.md

 ## Design notes

 - **Analysis day (ET):** Daily sentiment is grouped by when articles were *analyzed* (`processed_at`), not when they were published — so the gauge matches each pipeline run’s calendar day.
+- **7-day rolling sentiment:** Article-weighted rolling average over the last 7 analysis days — same formula as alert rules.
+Exposed on `GET /api/sentiment/daily` and shown in the dashboard next to day-over-day momentum.
+- **Pipeline metrics:** Each run records fetch/filter/analyze counts, LLM tokens, estimated cost, and duration in `processing_runs`.
+Aggregates are served by `GET /api/pipeline/status` and `GET /api/stats`.
 - **LLM budget:** Per-run and per-day caps with priority scoring limit OpenAI cost.
 - **Cold starts:** The Netlify UI loads immediately and retries while the Render free-tier API wakes up.